FabricMC/fabric-docs/develop/data-generation/block-models.md

 @[code lang=java transcludeWith=:::datagen-model:block-texture-pool-normal](@/reference/latest/src/client/java/com/example/docs/datagen/FabricDocsReferenceModelProvider.java)

-Another useful method is `registerCubeAllModelTexturePool`: define the textures by passing in the "base block", and then append the "children", which will have the same textures.
+Another useful method is `registerCubeAllModelTexturePool`: define the textures by passing in the "base block," and then append the "children," which will have the same textures.
 In this case, we passed in the `RUBY_BLOCK`, so the stairs, slab and fence will use the `RUBY_BLOCK` texture.

 ::: warning
 It will also generate a [simple cube all JSON model](#simple-cube-all) for the "base block" to ensure that it has a block model.

-Be aware of this, if you're changing block model of this particular block, as it will result in en error.
+Be aware of this if you're changing a block model of this particular block, as it will result in en error.
 :::

-You can also append a `BlockFamily`, which will generate models for all of its "children".
+You can also append a `BlockFamily`, which will generate models for all of its "children."

 @[code lang=java transcludeWith=:::datagen-model:family-declaration](@/reference/latest/src/main/java/com/example/docs/block/ModBlocks.java)